QUASAR: A Universal Autonomous System for Atomistic Simulation and a Benchmark of Its Capabilities: System Architecture and Methods

 The system is designed for reliable operation in real-world scenarios where interruptions from API exhaustion, wall-time limits, or unexpected shutdowns are common.
 To address this, we implemented persistent state management, ensuring that the full agent state (conversation history and completed steps) is automatically checkpointed after every execution.
 This allows the system to recover from interruptions without any loss of progress.
 In addition to the generic checkpointing, QUASAR is specifically optimized for recovering interrupted simulations.
 When an interrupted simulation is resumed, the system auto-injects an interruption-awareness prompt that guides the Operator to restart from the most recent intermediate state rather than restarting the workflow.
 For example, during a VC relaxation with Quantum ESPRESSO, the Operator agent will attempt to resume the calculation from the partially relaxed structure instead of initiating a fresh run, significantly reducing redundant computation.

 The successful execution and completion of a simulation does not necessarily guarantee scientific correctness or numerical precision.
 For instance, in software like Quantum ESPRESSO, if a convergence threshold is set too strictly or the system is unstable, the program may reach its default maximum step limit (e.g., 100 steps) and exit without achieving convergence.
 While the job appears ``Done'' in the output, the simulation has not been completed.
 In long-duration or computationally expensive simulations, these ``silent failures'' lead to significant waste of time and resources.
-To address this, we introduce a check-in mechanism that allows users to configure the inspection frequency for the Operator (default: 15 minutes).
+To address this, we introduce a check-in mechanism to the operator (Stage III in Figure \ref{fig:operator}) that enables active monitoring of the simulation status via a configurable inspection frequency setting.
 At each check-in, the Operator evaluates intermediate outputs to assess whether the simulation is progressing correctly.
 If clear issues are detected, such as a lack of DFT convergence, the Operator terminates the run and attempts to reconstruct or optimize the input parameters or other related factors.